RGLab/ImmuneSignatures2/inst/docker/README.md

 ## Quickstart

 1. Build the image.
 You must pass in your github personal access token so that the private ImmuneSignatures2 repo can build.
 The `makefile` has a handy `build` target.
-It assumes you have `GITHUB_PAT` saved as an environment variable, which is needed to build the ImmuneSignatures2 package, which is in a private repo.

 ```
 gmake build